lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

 ## Development

-I've written a technical google doc (actually 2) that details important part of the script object model and techniques.
+I've written a technical google doc that details important parts of the script object model and techniques.
 Also a few remote scripts concepts are explained. [see this google doc](https://docs.google.com/document/d/1H5pxHiAWlyvTJJPb2GCb4fMy_26haCoi709zmcKMTYg/edit?usp=sharing)

-What I've done in the script :
-- Wrapped a good part of the lom object model in my own classes to make stuff easier to comprehend
-- Used inheritance to play with my different type of tracks ("simple", grouped, externally synth, automation), clip_slots, clips ..
-- Worked a lot on asynchronous code handling to be able to do complex stuff like creating tracks, adding devices, creating clips all with one button push.
-This is handled by the Sequence class (see doc inside the class)

 I'm working on the dev branch and releasing to master when a stable state is reached.

-But it's still a work in progress so there is bugs everywhere for sure.
+### Tools

+- `make test` runs the test suite (pytest) I've written a few unit tests mostly related to non LOM stuff.
+- `make lint` runs the linting tools on the whole project.
+I'm using flake8 and mypy for type checking.
+- The code is formatted with black